Networked Sensing with AI-Empowered Interference Management: Exploiting Macro-Diversity and Array Gain in Perceptive Mobile Networks: Simulation

-Fig. \ref{fig_batch} shows the detection probability versus the sample size for environment estimation.
+Fig. \ref{fig_batch} shows the detection probability versus the sample size for clutter estimation.
 We set $N_R=16$, $\text{SNR}=10$ dB, and $\iota=0.5$ for all TMTs, while SCM requires the complete data.
 For each abscissa, 2000 Monte-Carlo trials are performed.
 It can be observed that the detection performance will improve as the sample size increases.
-Furthermore, EM-Net outperforms EM which can achieve a better detection performance than SCM, and the performance gap is larger with less samples.
+Furthermore, EM-Net outperforms EM which achieves a better detection performance than SCM, and the performance gap is larger with less samples.